 - This dosing schedule may not be right for everyone.
 Talk to your doctor if you are having side effects such as nausea, strange dreams, or sleep problems.
 Your doctor may want to reduce your dose.

 - If you miss a dose of CHANTIX, take it as soon as you remember.
-If it is close to the time for your next dose, wait.
-Just take your next dose at your regular dose.
+If it is almost time for your next dose, skip the missed dose.
+Just take your next dose at your regular time.

 What should I avoid while taking CHANTIX?

-Use caution driving or operating machinery until you know how CHANTIX may affect you.
-Some people who use CHANTIX may feel sleepy, dizzy, or have trouble concentrating, that can make it hard to drive or perform other activities safely.
+- Use caution when driving or operating machinery until you know how CHANTIX affects you.
+CHANTIX may make you feel sleepy, dizzy, or have trouble concentrating, making it hard to drive or perform other activities safely.

 What are the possible side effects of CHANTIX?